bitplane/bitplane.net/dev/python/mapillary_downloader/pydoc/index.md

 def tar_sequence_directories(collection_dir)
 ```

-Tar all sequence directories in a collection for faster IA uploads.
+Tar all date directories in a collection for faster IA uploads.

+Organizes by capture date (YYYY-MM-DD) for incremental archive.org uploads.

 **Arguments**: